 Select (tick) to display built-in Schema files for devices with faster processors.
 These have been created to generate mixes that have a richer sound.
-If you can play these without issue/breakup/glitching then these are the ones you will probably want to play!
+If you can play these without a moner sound in you can play those michael issue/breakup/glitching then these are the ones you will probably want to play!